-As already stated, excessive heat will shorten your system’s lifespan.
+As already stated, if your laptop gets hot for too long, excessive heat will shorten your system’s lifespan.
 Keeping temperatures on the lower end is part of a system’s regular maintenance process.

 High temperatures can also be responsible for system instability as your computer will throttle your CPU and GPU frequency to avoid further damage.